cloudspeech/houdini-talk/short-essay.md

 Yes, that's all!
 28 lines of easy-to-understand JavaScript for Houdini's trick are enough here.

-Did you notice something?
+But did you notice something?

 A new twist of Houdini's trick, the self-vanishing web component!

-At the end, trans-dash-late _replaces_ itself _with_ the text itself.
+At the end, trans-dash-late _replaces_ itself _with_ the text, the web component is gone.

-Text is also a DOM node, so the trick is to keep a reference to that node before you vanish.
+Now text is also a DOM node, so the trick is to keep a global reference to that node before you vanish.

 Then, when the page language changes, we just update all the nodes, and bingo &mdash; no page reloads!